cisum-labs/sing.whitepaper/cisum.whitepaper.md

 ## Ecosystem mining

-There can infinite amount of activities to interact or engage with artists or their related projects.
+There can be an infinite amount of activities to interact or engage with artists or their related projects.
 Following are a list of example activities that can be conducted to earn `xSTAR` credit tokens:
 - Sign into the Cisum Verse APP daily
 - Vote for one's favourite artist
 - Watch short videos generated in the artists events